Generated Black Hills creek scene representing Spring Creek below Sheridan Lake near Keystone, not an exact location photo

 Compare Rapid Creek Below Pactola, Castle Creek Below Deerfield, or Spearfish Creek when Spring Creek is high, warm, crowded, or stormy.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 South Dakota trout rules can include Black Hills exceptions.
-Recheck the 2026 South Dakota Fishing Handbook and current state regulations before fishing Spring Creek.
+Recheck the 2026 South Dakota Fishing Handbook and current state rules before fishing Spring Creek.

 Spring Creek Trailhead